in my home

 • What's in your camera bag?

-I currently have a pair of Canon 5D Mark IV digital SLRs.
-My favorite Canon lenses are the 24-70 2.8L, 85mm 1.2L and 50mm 1.2L.
-I also have the 16-35mm 2.8L for wide angle and 70-200mm 2.8L for distance but don't use them as often.
-I also love to use the Aquatech Elite underwater housing on my Canon 5D Mark III to capture photos from underwater or just at the water's surface.
+I currently have a pair of Canon R5 mirrorless cameras.
+So sharp and fast, technology is amazing.
+The new camera focus system is very helpful but I love to shoot manual to keep exposure and depth within my control.
+My favorite Canon lenses are the RF 28-70 2.0L (it's heavy!), 85mm 1.2L and 50mm 1.2L.
+I also have the 16-35mm 2.8L for wide angle and RF 70-200mm 2.8L for distance but don't use them as often.
+I also love to use the Aquatech Elite underwater housing on my Canon 5D Mark IV to capture photos from underwater or just at the water's surface.

 • What type of lighting do you use?

 A lot of my work is with natural light.
 It allows the most freedom to capture a large variety of images in one session.
 For this reason, I try to schedule sessions around the light.
-More recently, I have been using Prophoto portable strobes on location when the light is not ideal.
-While my studio has a glass garage door where we get some natural light, I typically use large soft boxes and strobe lighting in studio.
+I have been using Profoto portable strobes on location when the light is not ideal.
+While my studio has glass folding doors where we get some natural light, I typically use large soft boxes and strobe lighting in studio.